survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

+We cannot use isomorphic rendering for development in this case because the generated results and front-end state may differ.
+This is due to the fact that `localStorage` may contain some initial data.
+If you had an actual back-end to develop against and you store the data there, this wouldn't be a problem.

-As it doesn't make sense to use isomorphic rendering for development, I set it up only for production.
-It performs a regular expression based replacement to render our React code to `%app%`. `React.renderToString` returns the markup we need.
+Our isomorphic setup performs a regular expression based replacement to render our React code to `%app%`.
+Alternatively we could use a templating library, such as [handlebars](https://www.npmjs.com/package/handlebars), but this solution is enough for now.
+Finally `React.renderToString` returns the markup we need.

 T> If you want output that doesn't have React keys, use `React.renderToStaticMarkup` instead.
 This is useful especially if you are writing static site generators.